 Hims & Hers Health, Inc. (HIMS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., July 31, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hims & Hers Health, Inc. ("Hims" or the "Company") (NYSE: HIMS ).
+LOS ANGELES, Aug.
+6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Hims & Hers Health, Inc. ("Hims" or the "Company") (NYSE: HIMS ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HIMS & HERS HEALTH, INC. (HIMS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE AUGUST 25, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?